sev-step/sev-step-userland/README.md

     `log_buf_len=1024MB nosmap nosmep nox2apic dis_ucode_dlr msr.allow_writes=on nmi_watchdog=0 iomem=relaxed no_timer_check`

 ### Core Pinning
 The aforementioned kernel command line options ensure that the core is not used by any other part of the system.
-To actually pin the VM to a core, you need to e.g. install [qemu-affinity](https://github.com/zegelin/qemu-affinity).
+To actually pin the VM to a core, you need to install [qemu-affinity](https://github.com/zegelin/qemu-affinity).
 ### Frequency Fixing
 There are two options for frequency pinning.
 Some systems allow to disable frequency scaling in the BIOS, such that all cores run with a fixed frequency.
 The other alternative is to use Linux's cpu frequency scaling driver to fixate the frequency.